retrogrand/LogosOS/docs/Appendix_M3.md

-# Appendix M — Mythos, Models, and Metaphors for LogosOS
+# Appendix M3 — Mythos, Models, and Metaphors for LogosOS

 The README is the contract and plumbing.
 This appendix is the junk drawer and lore shelf.